investindex/Guidelines/README.md

 (3) Investing in stocks, bonds, and other liquid assets used to be less accessible and carry much higher fees.
 For many people in (say) 1970, buying a home was the easiest way to purchase an asset that was likely to appreciate.
 Even though it’s now easy to build a diversified, low-cost portfolio of publicly traded assets, many people feel that owning a home is still central to securing personal wealth.

 (4) People usually sell their homes at a higher price than the purchase price 10 or 20 years prior, and think the difference between the two illustrates what a sound investment their home was.
+(Sometimes it's true, of course!)
 They typically don’t subtract (or even record) all the expenses, and almost no one considers the opportunity cost of home equity.
 The costs of owning a home are less visible than the costs of renting.

-(5) They think that renting is nothing but a loser’s game that makes someone else rich.
+(5) They think renting is nothing but a loser’s game that makes someone else rich.
 People don't like to be ripped off, so to avoid squandering money, some people will work hard to get on any rung of the "[property ladder](https://en.wikipedia.org/wiki/Property_ladder)".
 Hopefully I’ve complicated the narrative that renting is losing and owning is winning.

 The subreddits [r/RealEstate](https://www.reddit.com/r/RealEstate/) and [r/FirstTimeHomeBuyer](https://www.reddit.com/r/FirstTimeHomeBuyer/) are great forums for learning about the varieties of home-buying experience.